 Report to the Director of the ISU and function as Acting Director in the Director's absence.
-Assist the Coordinators in preparing and convening meetings on their various thematic responsibilities, and in their outreach and bilateral dialogue with states having obligations to fulfil as well as relevant organisations and institutions.
+Assist the Coordinators in preparing and convening meetings on their various thematic responsibilities, and in their outreach and bilateral dialogue with States Parties having obligations to fulfil, as well as with relevant organisations and institutions.
 Support States Parties in understanding the nature and extent of their obligations under the Convention.
 Maintain a resource base of available and relevant technical expertise within the various thematic areas and on request assist States Parties in coming into contact with such expertise.
-Contract relevant technical expertise in support of specific activities and projects organised by the President or the Coordinators, including for development of substantive documents.
+Contract or otherwise arrange for relevant technical expertise in support of specific activities and projects organised by the President or the Coordinators, including for development of substantive documents.